Kyle Seager, supporting cast defeat Diamondbacks 8-5, nab Wild Card foe in process - NewsBreak

 Kyle Seager, supporting cast defeat Diamondbacks 8-5, nab Wild Card foe in process

 Before the Mariners and Diamondbacks even stepped on the field, tonight was filled with opportunity for Seattle’s taking.
 With the A’s and Yankees both losing (the Yanks losing to the Orioles, no less!), a win tonight meant the M’s could catch Oakland and at worst keep pace with the Red Sox, who would win in walk-off fashion over Cleveland.
 Last night’s nail-biter was nice, but any time you’re in a playoff hunt and you win when your direct competitors also pull it out, it feels pretty bittersweet.
 Blowing a chance to gain some ground?
 Even worse!
-Thankfully, Humberto Castellanos came out of the gate looking as hittable as any opposing starter I’ve seen this year, surrendering back-to-back singles to J.P.
-Crawford and Mitch Haniger before Kyle Seager jumped all over the meatballiest meatball to put the Mariners on top quicker than you could crack open a cold one.www.lookoutlanding.com
+Thankfully, Humberto Castellanos came out of the gate looking as hittable as any opposing starter I’ve seen this year, surrendering back-to-back singles to J.www.chatsports.com

 Comments / 0